 Whether it’s an advancement that maximizes the potential of solar panels, device breakthroughs that bring the Internet of Things closer to reality, robotics that make our lives and jobs more efficient, or new strategies to secure our data in cyber space, these research articles represent critical steps to developing the technologies of tomorrow.

 This site is dedicated to providing technical professionals short glimpses into the practical implications of this research and its impact on the future.
 From each article, link to the full version of the technical content housed in IEEE Xplore, where you can read the first page for free.
 New content will be added regularly–check back often for the latest articles.
-You can also sign up to receive email updates about IEEE Xplore content, features, and news.
+You can also request a free trial to IEEE Xplore to get full-text access for your organization.

 About the IEEE Xplore Digital Library